druimalban/saved_rap/doc/schemata.md

 1. YAML is a machine-readable language, and indentation matters.
 In the above example, if `range` was indented two spaces fewer, it would not be considered to be part of the `Sampling.Note` block.
 2. It is not necessary to quote the majority of text fields (even free text), except if the text includes control characters used by YAML, such as colons (which mark key/value pairs), dashes (which designate lists), or hashes (which designate comments).
 3. If a text field is multi-line (sometimes useful for descriptions), you need to use `>-` and indent the text in question below.
 The end of the indentation, here, rather than quotes, marks the end of the text field.
+4. The order of fields does not strictly matter, but at least in terms of writing schema files for LinkML, it makes good sense to follow the split described above (metadata describing the schema; fields describing structure of data) and the order effectively described in this document, and indicated in the examples.

 ## Metadata about the schema file